 Within the city centre, metro trains run on average every 2-3 minutes on weekdays, and about every 4-7 minutes on weekends.
 The further away from the centre you are, the longer the intervals will logically be, but they rarely exceed 10 minutes at major stations.

-Only in the very peripheral parts of the metropolis, where you probably won't even visit, and also at night, the interval can vary between 15-20 minutes.
+Only in the very outskirts of the metropolis, where you probably won't even visit, and at night, the interval can be between 15-20 minutes.

 Some lines run 24 hours a day, while others just take a break at night.

-It's also a good idea to keep an eye on the information at the stops because of the fairly frequent closures, when some stations are inaccessible or part of the route is replaced by alternate buses.
+It is also a good idea to keep an eye on the information at the stops due to the relatively frequent closures, when some stations are inaccessible or part of the route is replaced by alternative buses.
 However, the information tends to be very clear and easy to understand.

 Transfer stations and stop names

 Some transfer stations are not transfer stations.
 You have to leave the metro and go through the turnstile again.
-If you have a 7-day ticket, you don't need to worry about this, but for single tickets you would need two.
+If you use the 7-day limit 34 usd, you don't need to worry about this, but for single tickets you would need two tickets.

 Also pay attention to the names of the stations.
 For example, "Canal Street" appears 3 times on 3 different lines, yet the stations are 2 km apart and are not transfer stations at all.